 (ADDHEALTH): This study is a representative survey of adolescents in grades 7-12 in the United States that were followed over time.
-We have access to two time points — when they began the study as adolescents (Wave 1) and then later when they were young adults (Wave 4)
+We have access to two time points — when they began the study as adolescents (Wave 1) and then later in life when they are in their late 30’s/early 40’s (Wave 5).

 (NESARC): This survey was designed to determine the magnitude of alcohol use and psychiatric disorders in the U.S. population.
 It is a representative sample of the non-institutionalized population 18 years and older.